 - If you prefer to cook it, then choose to steam it.

-Although many people tend to melt butter in the microwave, its heat can reduce the protein value that characterizes butter.
+Although many people tend to melt butter in the microwave, its heat can reduce the protein value of the butter.

-- Pour the butter in a frying pan over a low heat.
+- Put the butter in a frying pan over a low heat.